Mythic-Projects/Titanium/README.md

-[PandaSpigot-0011] Allow controlled flushing for network manager by hpfxd [PandaSpigot-0012] Consolidate flush calls for entity tracker packets by hpfxd [PandaSpigot-0013] Optimise non-flush packet sending by hpfxd [PandaSpigot-0008/0024] Player Chunk Load/Unload Events by ysl3000 [PandaSpigot-0028] Avoid blocking on Network Manager creation by hpfxd [PandaSpigot-0033] Configurable arrow trajectory by hpfxd [PandaSpigot-0034] Prevent fishing hooks from using portals by hpfxd [PandaSpigot-0035] Cache user authenticator threads by hpfxd [PandaSpigot-0010/0037] Backport PlayerProfile API by hpfxd [PandaSpigot-0039] Optimize VarInt reading and writing by hpfxd [PandaSpigot-0040] Various micro-optimizations for PacketDataSerializer by hpfxd [PandaSpigot-0041] Use TerminalConsoleAppender for console improvements by hpfxd [PandaSpigot-0012/0045] Ability to change PlayerProfile in AsyncPreLoginEvent by Aikar [PandaSpigot-0046] Performance improvement for Chunk.getEntities by hpfxd [PandaSpigot-0013/0047] Add Raw Byte ItemStack Serialization [PandaSpigot-0048] Only process BlockPhysicsEvent if a plugin has a listener by Aikar [PandaSpigpt-0049] Add setting for proxy online mode status by hpfxd [PandaSpigot-0050] Metrics by hpfxd
+[PandaSpigot-0011] Allow controlled flushing for network manager by hpfxd [PandaSpigot-0012] Consolidate flush calls for entity tracker packets by hpfxd [PandaSpigot-0013] Optimise non-flush packet sending by hpfxd [PandaSpigot-0028] Avoid blocking on Network Manager creation by hpfxd [PandaSpigot-0033] Configurable arrow trajectory by hpfxd [PandaSpigot-0034] Prevent fishing hooks from using portals by hpfxd [PandaSpigot-0010/0037] Backport PlayerProfile API by hpfxd [PandaSpigot-0039] Optimize VarInt reading and writing by hpfxd [PandaSpigot-0040] Various micro-optimizations for PacketDataSerializer by hpfxd [PandaSpigot-0041] Use TerminalConsoleAppender for console improvements by hpfxd [PandaSpigpt-0049] Add setting for proxy online mode status by hpfxd [PandaSpigot-0050] Metrics by hpfxd
 [PandaSpigot-0054] Disconnect for payload errors by uRyanxD